Virginia Creeper Trail Conservancy says bye-bye-bye to Abingdon

-After receiving a 30-day eviction notice from Abingdon officials recently, Virginia Creeper Trail Conservancy officials are planning to move its office out of town.
+After receiving a 30-day eviction notice from Abingdon officials recently, Virginia Creeper Trail Conservancy officials are planning to move the office out of town.
 Where they plan to land has not been disclosed.

 “We’re moving on,” Virginia Creeper Trail Conservancy Executive Director Lisa Kestner Quigley said.